Extruded Meshes in Firedrake¶

 The characteristics of a semi-structured or extruded mesh lie somewhere between the two extremes above.
 An extruded mesh has an unstructured base mesh.
 Each cell of the base mesh corresponds to a column of cells in the extruded mesh.
 Visiting the first cell in each column requires indirect addressing.
 However, visiting subsequent cells in the column can be done using direct addressing.
 As the number of cells in the column increases, the performance should approach that of a fully structured mesh.

-Generating Extruded Meshes in Firedrake
+Generating Extruded Meshes in Firedrake¶

 The following information may be passed in to the constructor:

-• the desired number of cell layers in the extruded mesh.
+object, which will be used as the base mesh.the desired number of cell layers in the extruded mesh.
 One may also specify layers per column, see below for more information.

-• the appropriate gdim, describing the geometric dimension of the mesh, only if the custom extrusion type is used.
+, describing the geometric dimension of the mesh, only if the custom extrusion type is used.

-Uniform Extrusion
+Uniform Extrusion¶

 Uniform extrusion adds another spatial dimension to the mesh.
 For example, a 2D base mesh becomes a 3D extruded mesh.
 The coordinates of the extruded mesh are computed on the assumption that the layers are evenly spaced (hence the word ‘uniform’).